 (Note: The links to Amazon in this post are affiliate links.
 Read our disclosure policy here.)

-Right now, we're using a simple printable (and by "printable", I mean I just printed this and you can see it in the image at the top of the post) with stickers.
+Right now, we're using a simple printable you can grab here (I’ve since updated it to make it better for you from the picture in this post!) with stickers.
 I love these stickers from Amazon because you get over five thousand little stickers for such a good price.
 Seriously, you could get through the catechism 33 times with these stickers and still have some to spare.